 All health plans that are required to report annual network data shall submit a Timely Access and Network Adequacy Grievance Report Form, as applicable, in the manner described in the field instructions below.
 (Rule 1300.67.2.2(h)(7)(B)(viii).)

-Within the Timely Access and Network Adequacy Grievance Report Form, for each reported network, report all timely access and network adequacy grievances received during the measurement year, as defined in Rule 1300.67.2.2(b)(4)(A).
+Within the Timely Access and Network Adequacy Grievance Report Form, for each reported network, report all timely access and network adequacy grievances received during the timely access compliance measurement year, as defined in Rule 1300.67.2.2(b)(4)(A).
 This includes all standard, exempt, and expedited grievances received directly by the primary plan, by the subcontracted plan, or through a contracted provider group or other entity.
 (Rule 1300.67.2.2(h)(7)(A)(iv) and (h)(7)(B)(viii).)
 If the reporting plan contracts with a subcontracted plan or a non-plan entity to handle any of its grievances (e.g., provider group, or other health services management company), the reporting plan shall report all grievances lodged by primary plan enrollees with the subcontracted plan or non-plan entity.

 The instructions below describe the data that the reporting plan shall report within each field of the report form, consistent with Rule 1300.67.2.2(h)(7)(B).
 Refer to the Definitions section of this Instruction Manual for additional explanation of the terms used in the instructions below.
 Refer to the Reporting Multiple Entries for the Same Provider and Reporting With Standardized Terminology subsections in the General Instructions Applicable to All Required Report Forms section of this Instruction Manual for more information about how to complete these fields.